dickhardt/email-verification-protocol/README.md

 email._web-identity.email-domain.example   TXT   iss=issuer.example
 ```

-This record confirms that `email-domain.example` has delegated Verified Email Autocomplete to the issuer `issuer.example`.
+This record confirms that `email-domain.example` has delegated email verification to the issuer `issuer.example`.

 If the email domain and the issuer are the same domain, then the record would be: